-The unveiling marked a two-year project between the city, the college and the Calhoun County Trailway Alliance (CCTA), with close to $420,000 in state and regional grant awards to fund it.
+The unveiling marked the end of a two-year project between the city, the college and the Calhoun County Trailway Alliance, with close to $420,000 in state and regional grant awards to fund it.

 Crossroads of a national system

-The Albion River Trail is cemented into one county-long trail system, two state-long trail systems and one national trail system, collectively spanning over 6,000 miles.
+The Albion River Trail is part of one county-long trail system, two state-long trail systems and one national trail system, collectively spanning over 6,000 miles.

-The Calhoun County Trailway will eventually link to the North Country Trail, the second crossroads of the Albion River Trail.
+The Calhoun County Trailway is also hope to link to the North Country Trail, the second crossroads of the Albion River Trail.
 Once completed, the North Country Trail will span 4,600 miles, from North Dakota to New York.
 The trail will wind itself through the Upper Peninsula and down West Michigan, eventually leading to Ohio.

 Once the routes are finished, the Iron Belle will be the longest designated state trail in the nation.
 Right now, each trail is just shy of 70 percent completion.

 Rounding out the crossroads of Albion is the Great Lake-to-Lake Trail.
 The route will connect Port Huron (and Lake Huron) of the Thumb area to South Haven (and Lake Michigan) of wine country.
 In between will be 240 miles of trail and numerous tourist destinations.
 It is scheduled for completion in 2019.
-The annual Michigander Bike Tour will follow the trail that year.
+The annual Michigander Bike Tour will take place on the system that year.

-To Gregg Strand, CCTA board member and director of corporate and foundation relations at Albion College, the idea to expand the Albion River Trail was at the right place — the hub of four trailway systems — at the right time.
+To Gregg Strand, Calhoun County Trailway Alliance board member and director of corporate and foundation relations at Albion College, the idea to expand the Albion River Trail was at the right place — the hub of four trailway systems — at the right time.